Hillside Strangler: Cindy Hudspeth

-The body of the final Hillside Strangler victim was discovered in Los Angeles on February 17, 1978, when a helicopter pilot spotted an orange Datsun abandoned midway down a cliff on the Angeles Crest Highway.
-Police responded to the scene and discovered the nude body of the car's owner, 20-year-old Cindy Lee Hudspeth — a student and part-time waitress — in the trunk.
-Her corpse again showed ligature marks, and she had been raped and tortured.
-She had been strangled and her body placed in the trunk of her car, which was then pushed off the cliff.
+The body of the final Hillside Strangler victim, 20-year-old Cindy Lee Hudspeth, a student and part-time waitress, was discovered in Los Angeles on February 17, 1978, when a helicopter pilot spotted an orange Datsun abandoned midway down a cliff on the Angeles Crest Highway.
+Police responded to the scene and discovered her nude body in the trunk.
+Her corpse showed ligature marks and she had been raped, tortured, and strangled.
+Her body was placed in the trunk of her car, which was then pushed off the cliff.

 Hudspeth's murder had initially been unplanned.
 Bianchi had arrived at Buono's upholstery shop at closing time on February 16 to discover Hudspeth in the company of Buono, discussing upholstery work she wished him to perform on her car.
 The two men had a private discussion, opting to make her their next victim.
+She was reported missing a day later by her roommate.

+Hudspeth lived across the street from a previous victim, Kristina Weckler.

 Investigation and trial

 In January 1979, after an intense investigation, police charged Bianchi and Buono with the crimes.
 Bianchi had fled to Bellingham, Washington, where he was soon arrested by Bellingham Police Department for raping and murdering two women he had lured to a home for a house-sitting job.
 Bianchi attempted to set up an insanity defense, claiming that he had dissociative identity disorder and that a personality separate from himself committed the murders.
 Court psychologists, notably Dr. Martin Orne, observed Bianchi and found that he was faking, so Bianchi agreed to plead guilty and testify against Buono in exchange for leniency.

 At the conclusion of Buono's trial in 1983, Presiding Judge Ronald M. George, who later became Chief Justice of the California Supreme Court, stated during sentencing, "I would not have the slightest reluctance to impose the death penalty in this case were it within my power to do so.
 Ironically, although these two defendants utilized almost every form of legalized execution against their victims, the defendants have escaped any form of capital punishment."

 Bianchi is serving a life sentence at the Washington State Penitentiary in Walla Walla.
 Buono died of a heart attack on September 21, 2002, at Calipatria State Prison in California, where he was serving a life sentence.